 - $\beta$ is a parameter vector

-- $\eta$ is the linear predictor: the quantity which incorporates the information about the independent variables into the model.
+- $\eta$ is the linear predictor: the quantity that incorporates the information about the independent variables into the model.

 $$\eta=X\beta$$